Rafael1s/Deep-Reinforcement-Learning-Algorithms/Project-3_Collaboration_Competition-Tennis-Maddpg/README.md

 ### Introduction

-For this project, we work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
-The environment for this project involves a **Tennis** game, where where two agents control rackets to bounce ball over a net.
+For this project, we work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment, where two agents control rackets to bounce ball over a net.
 If an agent hits a ball over net, the agent receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, the agent receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.